Why the future of microscopy is computational

 Collaborate - Connect the power of brilliant minds

-We encourage users to share their image processing solutions (i.e. modules and workflows) publicly or within a circle of peers on APEER.
+We encourage users to share their image processing solutions (i.e. modules and workflows) publicly or within a circle of peers on arivis Cloud.
 We believe that, by this way, not only does it help to promote collaboration and collegiality within the microscopy community, but it saves precious research time by reusing existing solutions as well.

 Up to now, we have been greatly encouraged by our users, when they confirm the value of our approach.
 In one case, Dr. Ravi Manjithaya has managed to transform the analysis of the traffic light assay from a manual process to an automated high throughput processing - while in another, Dr. Mindaugas Valius has helped his team in enhancing the efficiency of biomarker identification and characterization in cancer cell research.
 We are happy to see that more and more similar cases continuously appear around the globe, as we contribute to help the microscopy community in embracing a computational future.